Msturroc/compiling-era52arl/README.md

            - `sudo ln -s /opt/eccodes/lib/libeccodes_f90.so /usr/lib/libeccodes_f90.so`
            - `sudo ln -s /opt/eccodes/lib/libeccodes.so /usr/lib/libeccodes.so`

-At this point, I was able to successfully run the era52arl program.
+At this point, I was able to successfully run the era52arl program using the following commands:

+/opt/hysplit_data2arl/era52arl/era52arl -i./example.3dpl.grib -a./example.2dpl.all.grib